Choosing a Genuine Down-filled Product

 In today’s market its very difficult to know exactly which products are genuine, and which ones are fake.
 This reality puts you at risk of paying more for a lesser quality or possible fake down product.

 To buy down products with confidence, always look for the DOWNMARK® label.
-DOWNMARK® is recognized worldwide as the gold standard for quality assurance and certifies that the product you are about to purchase is a genuine item.
-It also ensures that it has been made according to strict manufacturing standards.
+DOWNMARK® is recognized worldwide as our standard for quality assurance and certifies that the product you are about to purchase is a genuine item.
+It also ensures that it has been made in Canada according to all manufacturing standards.